Plan-At/PlanAt-Server-FastAPI/Document/FeatureSpec.md

     Our next step was to break down our project into multiple packages, and the priority is to provide some mock data for the frontend team.
 3. Iteration:
     After developed several feature sets, we will teach the frontend how to use it, collect feedback and feature request to make the backend easier to use
+4. After period of development, while we're getting more functionality, the code are getting messier, so we rewrite most of the code

 ## Modules
 ### User Profile: